Extramarital sex: Christianity

-In Christian marriage, husband and wife publicly promise fidelity to each other until death.
-Adultery contradicts this promise.
+Accordingly, a Catholic wedding strictly teaches that a husband and wife publicly promise fidelity to each other until death, which is the sole reason for the dissolution of a Sacramental Marriage.
+Consequentially, both adultery and divorce contradicts this nuptial promise by breach made to the covenant of Holy Mother Church.

+The Order of Waldensians were accused of expressing approval of adultery in certain rare circumstances.

+In contrast, some select modernist Protestant denominations, such as the Episcopalians today hold liberal and progressive views on extramarital sex and relations, adhering to their own personal interpretations of the Holy Bible and its relevancy to modern lifestyles.

 Islam

 Traditional interpretations of Islamic law (or Sharia) prescribe severe punishments for zina, or extramarital sex, by both men and women.
 Premarital sex could be punished by up to 100 lashes, while adultery is punishable by stoning.
 The act of sexual penetration must, however, be attested by at least four male Muslim witnesses of good character, the accused has a right to testify in court, the suspect's word or testimony is required to hold the most weight in the eyes of the judge(s), punishments are reserved to the legal authorities and the law states that false accusations are to be punished severely.
 The former regulations also make some Muslims believe, that the process's goal was to eventually abolish the physical penalties relating to acts of fornication and adultery that were already present within many societies around the world when Islamic teachings first arose.
 According to this view, the principles are so rigorous in their search for evidence, that they create the near impossibility of being able to reach a verdict that goes against the suspect in any manner.